Brian-Pho/Textbook-Notes/_posts/books/2018-10-28-make-it-stick.md

 - We must cultivate the ability to discern when our mental models aren't working: when a situation that seems familiar is actually different and requires that we reach for a different solution and do something new.
 - Incompetent people lack the skills to improve because they are unable to distinguish between incompetence and competence.
 - For success everything must go right, but by contrast, failure can be attributed to any number of external causes.
-- The answer to illusion and misjudgemeant is to replace subjective experience as the basis for decisions with a set of objective gauges outside ourselves, so that our judgement squares with the real world around us.
+- The answer to illusion and misjudgment is to replace subjective experience as the basis for decisions with a set of objective gauges outside ourselves, so that our judgement squares with the real world around us.
 - Don't put stock into momentary gains that result from massed practice.
 Space your testing, vary your practice, keep the long term view.
 - Use an external judge.
 Think of the kids lining up to join the softball team - would you be picked?
 - Peer review serves as an external gauge that provides feedback.